tsugtsug/DeepTech/README.md

 ### tx.ino is a file to send a packet.

-### sernsorMagnetique.ino is a file to detect the door is open or closed.
+### sernsorMagnetique.ino is a file to detect whether the door is open or closed.

 ### stop.ino is a file to do nothing, stop other programs.